Firefox2100/siyuan-ai-companion/README.md

 # SiYuan AI Companion

-A companion application to use SiYuan note as a knowledge base with OpenAI APIs.
+A companion service to use SiYuan note as a knowledge base with OpenAI APIs.

 ## License and disclaimer